bytecauldron/awesome-gamemaker/README.md

 # Awesome GameMaker 2 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 An awesome list of great libraries, snippets, guides, and projects for GameMaker Studio 2. 😎

-A majority of these libraries I use in my personal and commercial projects.
-Many of them will completely replace native tools in the IDE.
+Many libraries here will completely replace native tools in the IDE.
 If you have used GameMaker long enough, you know why some of these are an "absolute nessesity" for building larger commercial games.
 I highly recommend exploring everything here so you can start making games as quick as possible!

 This is based on a list from [FaultyFunctions](https://github.com/FaultyFunctions/GameMakerLibraries) and from Gleb Tsereteli's [Google Doc](https://docs.google.com/document/d/1wUm8FZPm8AKLZgC-P76TPJAMXs0EN2s5mJGvvUFwycw/edit).
 I just categorized it and added some additional links/details.

 If you need more general game development resources, look up "Awesome Gamedev".

+💸 is stuff you can buy.
+Everything else is free.
+Most stuff here is MIT but double check before you use these in your commericial projects.

 ## Libraries